sayakpaul/robustness-foundation-models/vision_models/probing_transformer_models/README.md

 Each directory provides notebook(s) for probing the representations from a vision transformer type model.
 We focus on the vanilla
 ViT [2], DINO [5], and DeiT [6].

-* `attention-maps` shows how to generate attention maps from individual attention heads from the final transformer block.
+* `attention_maps` shows how to generate attention maps from individual attention heads from the final transformer block.
 (Visually,) best results were obtained with DINO.
 Techniques include attention flow and attention rollout.
-* `attention-distance` deals with computing mean attention distance of the different attention heads.
+* `attention_distance` deals with computing mean attention distance of the different attention heads.
-* `linear-projections` shows visualizations of the linear projection filters learned by ViTs.
+* `linear_projections` shows visualizations of the linear projection filters learned by ViTs.
-* `positional-embeddings` shows visualizations of the similarities of the positional embeddings learned by ViTs.
+* `positional_embeddings` shows visualizations of the similarities of the positional embeddings learned by ViTs.

 These notebooks are based on the techniques investigated in [2, 3, 4, 5].
 The notebooks have been taken from [this repository](https://github.com/sayakpaul/probing-vits/).